veered/lmtk/README.md

 <h1 align="center">Language Model Tool Kit (LMTK)</h1>
 <p align="center">
-    Interactively play with GPT-based tools from the terminal
+    The Power-User Interface for Language Models
     <br />
     <br />
     <a href="https://pypi.python.org/pypi/lmtk/"><img alt="PyPi" src="https://img.shields.io/pypi/v/lmtk.svg?style=flat-square"></a>
     <a href="https://github.com/veered/lmtk/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/veered/lmtk.svg?style=flat-square"></a>
 </p>

-## Description

-(TODO: Update README with information about config profiles, scripting, JS sandbox, and Jupyter integration)

-ChatGPT needs a power-user mode. `lmtk` gives you a terminal UI for interacting with ChatGPT and other GPT-based tools.

-The default mode, `synth-chat`, uses a ChatGPT-like chatbot built directly from GPT-3.
-It supports features not possible with ChatGPT, including:

-- Writing the prefix of the next response
-- Giving instructions that will always be followed and never forgetten

-This project is still in the **early stages** of development.
-It will have bugs and frequent breaking changes.

-## What LMTK contains:
+## What LMTK contains

-- _⚙️ Modes_ - these are essentially LLMs (e.g. GPT3, GPTChat, Codex, etc.) ALL of the features of LMTK are built to be _mode independent_ meaning they can be applied to any existing LLM or any LLM that is built in the future.
+- [_⚙️ Modes_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#modes) - these are interfaces to LLMs (e.g. GPT3, GPTChat, Codex, etc.).
+ALL of the features of LMTK are built to be _mode independent_ meaning they can be applied to any existing LLM or any LLM that is built in the future.
-- _👤 Profiles_ - simple YAML files that reference modes, profiles give the LLM a _personality_ and some instructions for how to behave.
+- [_👤 Profiles_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#profiles) - simple YAML files that reference modes, profiles give the LLM a _personality_ and some instructions for how to behave.
 These can be used to evoke assistant-like behavior, engineer-like behavior, or whatever you want!
 - _⌨️ Command Line Interface_ - Access any profile directly from the command line and get all kinds of hotkeys (see below)
 - _🪐 Jupyter Notebook Integration_ - Access any profile _directly from a Jupyter notebook_

+This project is still in the **early stages** of development.
+It will have bugs and frequent breaking changes.

 ## Installation